underwriteyourlife/officialsite/_posts/2017-10-02-ChickenCurrySalad.md

 All-in-all, this meal was super easy and quick to cook and I have been looking forward to lunch every day because I get to munch down on this originally questionable meal choice.

 Here are the ingredients you'll need to cook this dish!
-All together it made 6 servings of 1 cups each (so just about 6 cups), with each serving only costing your wallet $1.36 and waistline 247 calories.
+All together it made 6 servings of 1 cups each (so just about 6 cups), with each serving only costing your wallet $1.92 and waistline 254 calories.

+If you serve it with Wheat Thins, or another type of chip, that will increase your cost to $2.52 and calories to 384 kcal.

 <figure class="half">
   <img src="{{ site.url }}/images/Meal Prep/Week 4/Chicken Curry Salad/Close Up of Chicken Curry.jpg">